The Best Dog Breeds for Families: Find Your Next Family Dog

 While Collies are mild-mannered and smart dogs, those features can make them a bit stubborn until they’re properly trained.

 Also, if you don’t consistently challenge your Collie with new tricks and tasks, they can get bored.
-From PetMD, “A lack of activity, conversely, may lead to frustration in the breed.”
+PetMD notes that a lack of activity may lead to frustration in the breed.

-Next, their long, silky fur can be challenging to keep clean and groomed — they should be brushed often and taken to the groomer for regular cuts so their coat stays healthy and beautiful.
+Their long, silky fur can also be challenging to keep clean and groomed.
+They should be brushed often and taken to the groomer for regular care so their coat stays healthy and beautiful.

-You might need to spend an extra bit of time, energy, and money to groom a breed like the Collie.
+You may need to spend extra time, energy, and money grooming a breed like the Collie.

-Known as smart, trainable, and well-tempered dogs, the Golden Doodle comes in all shapes and sizes, so it’s no trouble to find the perfect one for a home of any size.
+Known as smart, trainable, and well-tempered dogs, Goldendoodles come in many shapes and sizes, so it’s not hard to find one that could fit your home.

-Also, consider this: They’re one of the few hypoallergenic dogs around — which is great if you tend to suffer from allergies — and come in a wide range of colors.
+Also, consider this: They’re one of the few low-shedding dog options around, which can be helpful if you tend to suffer from allergies, and they come in a wide range of colors.

-This dog breed has a lot of energy, loves to play, and can wear out even the most energetic family with their love of play.
+This dog breed has a lot of energy, loves to play, and can wear out even the most energetic family with its love of play.

 Daily outdoor exercise is a must for this breed.

-Another issue is that if they’re left alone for too long, much like their Golden Retriever cousins, they can feel some separation anxiety and chew up things to deal with the stress.
+Another issue is that if they’re left alone for too long, much like their Golden Retriever cousins, they can feel separation anxiety and chew things to deal with the stress.

 Remember: The Best Family Dogs Don’t Come From Puppy Mills

 Please avoid supporting puppy mills.
-These mass-production “factories” use unethical practices to maximize profits (and number of puppies) and can condition their dogs to fear humans and be anti-social.
+These mass-production “factories” use unethical practices to maximize profits and the number of puppies, and they can condition their dogs to fear humans and be anti-social.

-At Kauffman Companions, however, we aim to raise the standard: We’re a small network of ethical family breeders, each of which must be committed to:
+At My Golden Retriever Puppies, we aim to raise the standard.
+We are a network of small, independent Golden Retriever breeders, and each breeder must be committed to:

-• Striving to raise healthy, socialized puppies that represent the Golden Retriever breed well, and who are ready to transition smoothly to new homes
+- Striving to raise healthy, socialized puppies that represent the Golden Retriever breed well and are ready to transition smoothly to new homes

-• Backing each pup with our 1-year genetic health guarantee.
+- Backing each pup with our 2-year genetic health guarantee

-• Working closely with licensed veterinarians to be sure our puppies are healthy, and that deworming and vaccination protocols are current.
+- Working closely with licensed veterinarians to be sure puppies are healthy and that deworming and vaccination protocols are current

-Even better, each puppy grows up playing with kids and, as a result, are ready and excited for a loving, family life with children.
+Even better, each puppy grows up with daily socialization so they are ready and excited for a loving family life with children.